International-Soil-Radiocarbon-Database/ISRaD/_pages/contribute.md

 1. You will get an email once your submission has been accepted for inclusion in ISRaD.
 Nice work!

 ## Feedback?
 Questions?
-We welcome your suggestions.
-Please use our [Github issues page](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues) to report problems, post comments or suggest ideas for improvement of the ISRaD template file, ISRaD template information file, or online QAQC tool.
+We welcome and encourage your questions and/or suggestions.

+If you have questions pertaining to template entry, please start by reviewing our [Frequenty Asked Questions (FAQ)](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/edit/gh-pages/_pages/faq.md) page.

+If you can't find an answer to your question in the FAQ, you have a speicific suggestion for improvement, or there is a problem you would like to report, please post an issue in our [Github issues ](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues) page.
 No special permissions are required to post, although you do need to create a Github account if you don't have one already.

 You can also email us at *info.israd@gmail.com* and we will do our best to get back to you.